 A demand letter is a letter that outlines a set of requests.
 For example, you could request a refund of your security deposit and explain why you are requesting a refund.

-If you eventually decide to sue your landlord in New York City small claims court over your security deposit return, we recommend that you first request your security deposit back before you sue your landlord.
+If you eventually decide to sue your landlord in New York small claims court over your security deposit, we recommend you first request your security deposit back before you sue your landlord.
 While you can request your money or property back orally, it is recommended you do so in writing in the form of a demand letter so that there is a physical record.

 To be effective, your letter should answer the following questions: